 The potential for a serious injury during a bicycle accident is great.
 If you suffered harm from a bicycle collision, you might benefit from the help and support of a dedicated legal professional.
 You could save hours of time and frustration, and reduce the risk of missing opportunities for your compensation by seeking the advice and counsel of a local personal injury attorney.
 To learn more about what a Florence bicycle accident lawyer could do for your case, reach out today.

-The Duty of Care Owed to Victims
+What is the Duty of Care Owed to Victims?

 Accidents happen, unfortunately.
 But that is why drivers and bicyclists alike both have a duty to operate their vehicles with a duty of care to help prevent accidents from occurring.
 South Carolina Code §56-5-3420 grants bicycle riders all of the rights, and duties, applicable to all drivers under the law, unless there is an applicable exception.

 Under the negligence standard, there are four elements: duty, breach, causation, and harm.
 Plaintiffs injured in bicycle collisions in Florence could bring an action for personal injuries based on negligence if another driver, who automatically owes a duty of care, breaches their duty of care.

 Breaching a duty of care could be anything that restricts their ability to exercise reasonable care under the circumstances.
 Speeding recklessly or driving under the influence are clear examples of breaching a driver’s duty of care.
 However, to win on a negligence claim, the other driver’s breach of duty must cause the plaintiff’s injuries.
 A “near miss” or “close call” is not sufficient to uphold a negligence lawsuit.